The Pros and Cons of Upzoning in Seattle

-The City of Seattle has recognized this and is scrambling to find an answer to the low housing inventory we currently face.
+The City of Seattle has recognized this and is scrambling to find an answer to the low housing inventory problem.
 Yet, it seems as though no answer will make everyone happy because, like anything else, each comes with its own challenges and opponents.

 One solution is the idea of upzoning in Seattle to allow for an increase in multi-family developments in and around the city.
 These zoning code changes would increase density on single lots, which will, in turn, allow for more people to live in less space and, ideally, for less money.

 Yet, as the City of Seattle begins implementing policies such as Mandatory Housing Affordability, there’s a mixed reaction in the Seattle community as to whether upzoning in Seattle is the right choice for the city.

 In October 2017, The Guardian published an article discussing the rise of newly priced-out-and-angry activists known as urbanists, or more recently, as YIMBYs (Yes, in my backyard).
 Urbanists fight for progressive housing—upzoning, new development and an increase in density which would, in theory, keep them from being priced out of highly desired cities such as Seattle and San Francisco.
 They are in opposition to preservationists, which we will explore later on.

 The article tells the story of a council meeting in Berkeley where a woman protesting a new development complained that the taller building would block the sunlight from her garden.
 Although she expected the community to be on her side, she was surprised when instead, someone stood up and said, “You’re talking about zucchinis?
 Really?
 Because I’m struggling to pay rent.”